ctlfsh/Sentiment-Index/README.md

 * regression testing (pytest?) to test LLMs against each other
 * sentimentor repeatability, if i run it 10x do i get the same results? deterministic?
 * check sentimentor without truncate options
+* if i have a lot of datasets, is it worth sagemaker/mturk ?